stanleyaz/Predicting-Customer-Churn/README.md

 There were strong correlations between the `debit_count_ratio` and `debit_count` features, as well as between the `cred_count_ratio` and `credit_count` features.
 Hence, I dropped the `credit_count` and `debit_count` columns.

 ## Preprocessing and modeling
 I split the dataset into train and test sets, scaled it, and tried several different models, evaluating on the five metrics discussed earlier namely: Accuracy score, Balanced accuracy score, Recall/Sensitivity, Geometric mean, and Fbeta score.
-I started with Logistic Regression, Random Forest and Decision Tree Classifiers using only the numerical columns for modeling.
-Of those first three models, my best was the Random Forest model with a balanced accuracy of 84% for my test set, 69% recall for test set amd 83% geometric mean for test set.
-I decided at that point to include the `registration_type` categorical feature to see if it produces better models.
-But when I tested it on those three models, the metrics weren't better.
-For the LR and DT classifiers, the test scores were exactly the same, and for the RF classifier which was my best at that point, there was a decline - with balanced accuracy of 82%, recall of 66% and geometric mean of 82%.
-I decided at that point not to proceed with that feature and to continue my modeling with only my feature engineered numerical features.
+At some point I dummified and included the `registration_type` column but my evaluation metrics did not see improvements, so I decided not to proceed with that feature and to continue my modeling with only my feature engineered numerical features.

 In the end my modeling process involved 14 different models (See picture below).
-My best model was a stacked classifier model that I had gridsearched over to tune its hyperparameters.
+My production model was a stacked classifier model (in the picture below, it is the last model, named `Stacked Encore`).
+The confusion matrix in the picture is that of our best model.

 ![image](./images/all_models_screenshot.png)

+---

+# Conclusions
+For every business, the less churn you have, the better.
+So being able to calculate and predict churn is crucial, not just because it is cheaper to retain old customers than to attract new ones, but also because it is a measure of customer satisfaction.
+In this project I set out to:

+1. To train a classifier that can predict customer churn for Brass.
+This was successfully done.
+Our production model had a balanced accuracy of 89%, indicating that it was performing just as well for both positive and negative classes; a recall of 82%, indicating that it was doing well at minimizing false negatives which is exactly what I wanted; an accuracy of 94% , which is 15% more accurate than the null model etc. As the confusion matrix above indicates, the model is only incorrectly classifying 17 churned customers as not churned.
+In comparison, our next closest model was incorrectly classifying 25 churned customers as not churned.

+2. To define churn for Brass - using the data provided by the company.
+In the data provided, Brass did not label any customer as `churned` or `not churned`.
+It is my responsibility to come up with a definition of churn to be used for my analysis and modeling.
+This was also successfully done as explained earlier.

+3. To engineer features that will be used in predicting churn.
+Brass was unable to share much demographic data due to security concerns about sharing customer information with me as a non-staff who is not physically on site.
+This was also done as explained earlier, with the feature engineering of 11 new features (reduced to 9) which was used for our modeling to good effect.

+**Going forward**: I recommend that the model be continuously fine-tuned with more data because the one year of the data is not sufficient considering a churn cutoff of 180 days.
+Internally, Brass could also strengthen the model by adding some more features that it was unable to share with me due to security concerns.